If “Self-Care” Makes You Cringe, Try This Instead

-New ways to think about taking care of yourself without feeling guilty
+A new approach to taking care of yourself without feeling guilty

 Maybe it's because I’m in the health coaching business of coping with stress and feeling better in your mind and body.